 - as the player throws the ball, try to tell if it is going to be to you or if you are going to have to move to stop it from going past you

-- if the ball is hit on the side of the short stop, you go to 2nd base and get ready to accept a throw with a runner
+- if the ball is hit on the side of the shortstop, you go to 2nd base and get ready to accept a throw with a runner on 1st base

 - if the ball is hit right up the middle, you go to 2nd base to get ready to take a throw